Want to try first? Get the Aleenta experience with a Teaser Pass $49

 • Peaking oestrogen and progesterone levels suppress gluconeogenesis, which is the process necessary to use energy stores in the body.
 This means you may need to provide more external carb sources (yay, bread!).

-How will you feel:
+How you may feel:

-Sluggish
+• Sluggish

-Moody
+• Moody

-Less Motivated
+• Less Motivated

-Best way to exercise during the luteal phase: Think of this phase like a slippery slide into your period; you'll begin at the top with heaps of post-ovulation energy before gradually feeling your energy levels drop while your body prepares for menstruation.
+Think of this phase like a slippery slide into your period; you'll begin at the top with heaps of post-ovulation energy before gradually feeling your energy levels drop while your body prepares for menstruation.
 We recommend varying your training as this cycle transition occurs.

-In the first few days of the luteal phase, you'll feel energised enough to continue with some higher intensity workouts.
-Then, as you settle into this Autumn-like phase of your body, take a step back and enjoy some more mindful (yet still challenging) activities like Pilates, yoga, long walks, a slow jog or gentle barre class.
 Moving your body in one way or another is never bad, and exercise will help reduce the fluid retention that may have started at the end of ovulation.
 It will also release plenty of endorphins to help with PMS-induced mood swings.

 Get it, girl

-Female physiology is not a weakness 💪 .
 Regardless of whether you are an elite athlete or an everyday gal just trying to get in her daily workout, there is no reason why your period cycle should impact your training goals.

-Take the time to get to know your body and your cycle; after all, it is the only body we have.
+Take the time to get to know your body and your cycle; after all, it is the only body you have.
 It's time we stopped working against it and instead recognised our menstrual cycle as the superpower that it truly is.

-Content Writer, Barre & Pilates Instructor
+Researched And Written By Abbie Taylor: Content Writer, Barre & Pilates Instructor

 References, research and articles.